upstash/chat-with-laravel-docs/README.md

 2. Install dependencies with `composer install`
 3. Create an account on Upstash and a Vector index.
 4. Copy the `.env.example` file to `.env` and fill in the required environment variables.
+5. Run `php artisan app:ingest:documentation` to populate the database with the documentation.

 ## Usage